 After choosing the adapter of your choice click on Next.

 Leave the I/O controller type as LSI Logic SAS and click on Next.

 Select disk type as NVMe and click on Next.

-For any operating system to work, you need to have a hard disk attach to it, so in VMware, you can either create a new hard disk and choose an existing virtual hard disk.
+For any operating system to work, you need to have a hard disk attached to it, so in VMware, you can either create a new hard disk or choose an existing virtual hard disk.
 You can even choose your physical hard disk, but for this blog, I will keep the default which is Create a new virtual disk and click on Next.

 You need to provide the capacity for your virtual hard disk.
 By default, it has picked up 60GB, which is a good amount of storage for me.
 So based on your requirement, you may alter the hard disk space here.